College Avenue Protected Cycling

 I am not sure why money is wasted on this project.
 Bicycles ignore the pretty green paint and the signals and go where they want.
 How does this help...

-Ka asked 6 months ago
+Ka asked about 1 year ago

 Unfortunately we don't see perfect behaviour from any type of traveler.
 People walking, cycling and driving all sometimes break the rules.
 This infrastructure provides people who bike with a designated, safe space to ride which will help with compliance.
 We sometimes see sidewalk riding where there is no cycling infrastructure available, or people do not feel safe using the on-road bike lanes because of fast moving, high volume vehicle traffic.
 Enhanced conditions for biking will be mean better adherence and more people on bikes.
 This project is directed by the council-approved Transportation Master Plan, in order to assist with the meeting the City's 2050 net zero carbon goals.